textbook/textbook.github.io/content/development/python-tdd-ohm.md

     In this case we only care about the type of value that's yielded, not what can be sent back to the generator or is eventually returned, so the other generics are just filled with `None`.

-- Next we get a free socket and determine its host and port:
+- Within the fixture, we first create a server that wraps our FastAPI application, listening on a random port:

         :::python
-        free_socket = _create_socket()
-        host, port = free_socket.getsockname()

-    This will bind a random port, so we can run the tests while the dev server is running without seeing any conflicts.

-- Then we create a new [Uvicorn] server wrapping the FastAPI application:
+        with TestServer.random_port(app) as server:

+    `TestServer` is a custom class written for this purpose; we'll go into a bit more detail on how this works below.

+- The next step before the fixture value is ready to be injected into the tests is creating an [`httpx` client][httpx-client]:

         :::python
-        server = Server(Config(app=app))

-    This is the same server FastAPI uses for its `dev` and `run` CLI commands.

-- Next we create the [thread][python-threading] that allows the server to run in the background while our tests are executed:

-        :::python
-        thread = Thread(target=server.run, kwargs=dict(sockets=[free_socket]))
-        thread.start()

-    The `target` argument is the callable that should be executed in the new thread.
-    The `kwargs` argument defines additional keyword arguments that should be passed to the target callable when it's invoked.
-    So when the thread starts, it will effectively run:

-        :::python
-        server.run(sockets=[free_socket])

-- The final step before the fixture value is ready to be injected into the tests is creating an [`httpx` client][httpx-client]:

-        :::python
-        with Client(base_url=f"http://{host}:{port}") as client:
+        with Client(base_url=server.url) as client:

     This uses a _context manager_, per the documentation:

     > The recommended way to use a `Client` is as a context manager.
     > This will ensure that connections are properly cleaned up when leaving the `with` block

-    The base URL is set to the host and port our server is listening on, allowing the tests to make _relative_ requests like `client.get("/resistance")`.
+    Setting the base URL allows the tests to make _relative_ requests like `client.get("/resistance")`.

 - Now the client object is yielded, providing the value of the fixture for the tests: